1jour1vin

 Wine rated (2023 guide) 89/100

-A fresh Mediterranean expression, Milia blanc 2021 (rolle, ugni, and clairette) enchants us with its spontaneity, floral notes, and stony, salty finish.
+A fresh Mediterranean wine, the 2021 Milia Blanc (Rolle, Ugni, and Clairette) delights us with its spontaneity, floral notes, and a stony, salty finish.

 About the estate:

-Fabienne and Michel Brotons left their life in Marseille and invested all their savings to become winemakers on this charming estate in Cotignac in the Haut-Var region.
-It was such an exciting project that their children, who had been planning careers in business, joined them in this adventure.
-Fabien now works in the vineyard and with the wine, while Émilie takes care of sales.
-Their arrival has been a boon for the Côtes de Provence, as the family is committed to expressing the authenticity of Grenache, Mourvèdre, Syrah, Cinsault, Rolle, Clairette, and Ugni, far from the modern oenological dictates that have made the region's reputation.
-Their understanding of their vineyard, particularly through the transition to organic and then biodynamic farming, has led the Brotons to produce increasingly authentic wines, which they will continue to refine in the coming years.
+Fabienne and Michel Brotons left their life in Marseille and invested all their savings to become winemakers at this charming estate in Cotignac, in the Haut-Var region.
+It was such an exciting project that their children—who had been planning to pursue careers in business—joined them in this adventure.
+Fabien now focuses on the vineyard and winemaking, while Émilie handles sales.
+Their arrival has been a breath of fresh air for the Côtes de Provence, as the family is committed to expressing the authentic character of Grenache, Mourvèdre, Syrah, Cinsault, Rolle, Clairette, and Ugni—a departure from the modern oenological trends that have shaped the region’s reputation.
+Their deep understanding of their vineyard—achieved in part through the transition to organic and then biodynamic farming—has led the Brotons to produce increasingly authentic wines that they will continue to refine in the years to come.

 Loading...